-From our offices in New Castle, Hermitage, Butler and Erie, Pennsylvania, our attorneys at Dallas W. Hartman, P.C., put a proven record of successful medical malpractice litigation behind you.
+From our offices in New Castle, Hermitage, Butler and Erie, Pennsylvania, our personal injury attorneys at Dallas W. Hartman, P.C., put a proven record of successful medical malpractice litigation behind you.
 We have seen first hand how the negligence of a doctor who fails to properly diagnose skin cancer or melanoma can devastate a family.

 Misdiagnosis of Skin Cancer and Melanoma

 If you have visited a doctor to have a mole or other skin blemish examined, that doctor should consider and evaluate the possibility of cancer.
 Failing to do so can leave a patient who would have undergone relatively minor treatment by catching the cancer at an early stage facing more aggressive treatments.

 A cancer misdiagnosis can have a significant impact on individuals and families if it means a patient goes untreated allowing the cancer to grow, including:

 Our lawyers aggressively pursue compensation and justice for clients who have suffered unnecessarily due to the misdiagnosis of skin cancer.
 These kinds of cases require careful attention, thorough preparation and a clear understanding of how to demonstrate the damage caused by doctor negligence.
 For over 25 years our firm has been successful at taking on complex medical malpractice cases and getting results.